adamthedash/poe_crafting/examples/llm_stuff/explanation.md

         Rarity Normal -> Magic
         Adds 1 random modifier
     Variants:
-        Standard - Adds modifiers of any level
+        I - Adds modifiers of any level
-        Greater - Adds modifiers with a minimum level of 55
+        II - Adds modifiers with a minimum level of 55
-        Perfect - Adds modifiers with a minimum level of 70
+        III - Adds modifiers with a minimum level of 70
 Augmentation:
     Usability constraints:
         Item must be Magic rarity